SECTION 1. MEMBERS

 - Removal from a college house: Permanent or temporary removal from a college house.

 - Disciplinary probation: This sanction will be in effect for a period of time determined by the board.
-Should a student who has been assigned this sanction be found responsible for another violation of the Code of Student Conduct of the same or different nature while this sanction is in effect, the judicial board will be made aware of the studentís standing on disciplinary probation and may impose additional sanctions to reflect a repeated offense.
-A studentís status on disciplinary probation may have an impact on her or his ability to participate in certain activities connected with or related to the college both on and off campus.
+Should a student who has been assigned this sanction be found responsible for another violation of the Code of Student Conduct of the same or different nature while this sanction is in effect, the conduct board will be made aware of the student’s standing on disciplinary probation and may impose additional sanctions to reflect a repeated offense.
+A student’s status on disciplinary probation may have an impact on their ability to participate in certain activities connected with or related to the college both on and off campus.

-In addition, the College Judicial Board does not suspend, dismiss, or permanently separate, but can make a recommendation to the President of the College to do so:
+- In addition, the College Conduct Board does not suspend, dismiss, or permanently separate, but can make a recommendation to the President of the College to do so:

 - Dismissal: The individual is no longer a student at Smith College and must leave the campus.
 The individual may apply for readmission but should not expect the application to be considered for one full semester after dismissal.
-The individual may be expected to provide evidence satisfactory to the college indicating readiness to resume her college career and fulfill standards of responsible conduct and citizenship.
+The individual may be expected to provide evidence satisfactory to the college indicating readiness to resume their college career and fulfill standards of responsible conduct and citizenship.
 The student is trespassed from campus during their dismissal.

 Student Conduct & Social Responsibility